nikil-ravi/dtv/README.md

 # Don't Trust: Verify -- Grounding LLM Quantitative Reasoning with Autoformalization

-This is the official repo for
+This is a modification of the official repo for

 [**Don't Trust: Verify -- Grounding LLM Quantitative Reasoning with Autoformalization**](http://arxiv.org/abs/2403.18120) (ICLR 2024)